 Everywhere you look there are outstanding buildings.

-We dumped our sacks at Pension Paris http://www.pensionparis.com in the center of the city.
+We dumped our sacks at Pension Paris http://www.pensionparis.com in the centre of the city.
 Lunch was a great squid bocadillo.
 Went exploring, climbed El Miguelete Tower in the Cathedral for fantastic 360 degrees views of the city and beyond.
 Wandered into the Barrio Carmen, the historic centre of the city, but now a Bohemian experience.
-Sat at a cafe, amidst the perfume of marijuana, enjoying a good coffee and the ambiance.
-Back at the hostal for a rest before dinner.
+Sat at a café, amidst the perfume of marijuana, enjoying a good coffee and the ambiance.
+Back at the hostale for a rest before dinner.
 There is only one place to dine in central Valencia – La Utielana.
-You will have to find it yourself in the back streets.
+You will have to find it yourself in the backstreets.
 Home cooking from a wonderful family.
 Fish specials every night.
+The pieman was impressed.

 Watch http://www.youtube.com/watch?v=4qjvGIMeIhU Must see.

-Sadly back to the elegant station for the train to Alicant and the flight home.
+Sadly back to the elegant station for the train to Alicante and the flight home.